IEEEServices/hackathon-2021/README.md

 ##  Team formation

+For team registration, fill the [Team Registration template]() and click on "Submit new issue".

 Teams participating in the student category will be composed only of students, not counting mentors.

 Teams participating in the general category do not have any restriction.

-In any case, **a team cannot be more than 6 participants**, excluding mentors, and a participant can join only one team.
+In any case, **a team cannot be more than 6 participants**, excluding mentors, and **a participant can join only one team**.

 ## Mentors

 Teams of students can team up with one mentor from the industry and one mentor coming from the academia.
 [Find your mentor](https://airtable.com/shrxy3zEj8wM5ipLR)!

-**Want to be a mentor?** [Register](https://airtable.com/shrxy3zEj8wM5ipLR), access the [Qiskit Slack workspace](https://ibm.co/joinqiskitslack), and join the channel `#ieeeservices-hackathon-21`.
+**Want to be a mentor?** [Register](https://airtable.com/shr1CbDksw2htnG48), access the [Qiskit Slack workspace](https://ibm.co/joinqiskitslack), and join the channel `#ieeeservices-hackathon-21`.

 ##  Submissions & submission deadline

-A team can only participate with one submission
+A team can only participate with one submission.

 All submissions need to be finalized by Monday September 30, midnight Eastern Standard Time, Time zone in New York, NY (GMT-5).